Keishu Tanaka: Yakuza connections

-On 11 October 2012, the weekly magazine Shukan Shincho reported that 30 years ago Tanaka had connections to a group affiliated to the Inagawa-kai yakuza syndicate, that he had made an appearance and made a speech at a party hosted by a yakuza boss, and that he had also acted as a matchmaker for an executive member of the group.
+On 11 October 2012, the weekly magazine Shūkan Shinchō reported that 30 years ago Tanaka had connections to a group affiliated to the Inagawa-kai yakuza syndicate, that he had made an appearance and made a speech at a party hosted by a yakuza boss, and that he had also acted as a matchmaker for an executive member of the group.
 He said that he would not have taken the actions if he had been aware of the yakuza connections.
 He denied using yakuza to pursue his own interests or to mediate their disputes.

 Resignation

 The opposition had demanded that he explain his actions to an upper house panel on 18 October 2012.
 Tanaka's schedule became full and he could not appear.
 The following day, on 19 October 2012 he entered hospital complaining of ill health.
 He was checked into Tokai University Tokyo Hospital complaining of chest pains.
 It was widely expected that he would either tender his resignation or that he would be sacked as a minister.
 He resigned on 23 October 2012, citing health reasons.
 He was succeeded by Makoto Taki, who had also been his predecessor in the role.